nuxy/go-crypto-market-ui/README.md

 ## Known Limitations

-As of now you must configure cryptocurrencies manually so consider this package a pre-release.
+As of now, you must configure cryptocurrencies manually so consider this package a pre-release.
 This is due to complexities in how form values are currently being handled which shouldn't be rushed.
-Note, this feature is in active development which I'm hoping to have ready by the next release (target 12/31), so be patient.
+Note, this feature is in active development which I'm hoping to have ready by the next release.

 That being said, adding new cryptocurrency symbols that includes _units_ and _price_ is fairly trivial.
 Upon program initialization a configuration file will be created in `$HOME/.crypto-market-ui.yaml` that follows the YAML structure below: